 A reformative viewpoint

-2. Children should be educated about sexual solicitations, unwanted touching, and sexual abuses in light of the aforementioned circumstances.
+2. Children should be educated about sexual solicitations, unwanted touching, and sexual abuse in light of the aforementioned circumstances.
 This type of hazardous issue is caused solely by a lack of knowledge, which must be rectified.
-We should not mislead ourselves or our children in the name of culture, values, morals, or traditions in the age of globalization.
-As a result, the government must make the proper decision on the implementation of comprehensive sexuality education for adolescents and young people.
+We should not mislead ourselves or our children in the name of culture, values, morals, or traditions in the age of globalisation.
+As a result, the government must make a proper decision on the implementation of comprehensive sexuality education for adolescents and young people.

 3. Children can benefit from age-appropriate education about their bodies and sexuality to help them grasp the difference between sexual and non-sexual contact.
 This type of instruction can help children overcome the feelings of shame and dread that commonly accompany sexual assault and enable them to disclose past or current abuse.
 Given the overwhelming evidence that child sexual abuse is widespread in India, as well as strong evidence that age-appropriate sexuality education for children can reduce the incidence and severity of sexual abuse, the Indian government’s failure to provide compulsory sexuality education for children in all schools amounts to negligence and a violation of its commitments.

-4. Because traditional rules are insufficiently rigorous to have any discernible good consequence, even while the proposal of castration appears barbaric, barbaric offences should undoubtedly attract a barbaric type of punishment.
-The goal of castration as a punishment is to mess with an offender’s libidos in order to regulate their behavior, removing the sex desire that drives them to commit crimes fueled by alcohol and pornography.
-Castration has been inflicted on child sex offenders in Polland, Russia, Estonia, and nine states in the United States, including California, Florida, Oregon, Texas, and Washington.
-South Korea was the first Asian country to criminalize castration.
+4. Traditional punishments don’t seem to have clear benefits, so even though castration might seem extreme, serious crimes should be met with severe consequences.
+The goal of castration as a punishment is to mess with an offender’s libidos in order to regulate their behaviour, removing the sex desire that drives them to commit crimes fueled by alcohol and pornography.
+Castration has been inflicted on child sex offenders in Poland, Russia, Estonia, and nine states in the United States, including California, Florida, Oregon, Texas, and Washington.
+South Korea was the first Asian country to criminalise castration.

-While dismissing the petition in this case, the Hon’ble High Court viewed that the red corner notice issued to the petitioner by INTERPOL remain stayed, so as to enable him to visit India only to appear before the Trial Court and face the trial.
+While dismissing the petition in this case, the High Court viewed that the red corner notice issued to the petitioner by INTERPOL remained, so as to enable him to visit India only to appear before the trial court and face the trial.

 Conclusion